Outbreak at German slaughterhouse reveals migrants' plight

 While the outbreak in Coesfeld has drawn the most attention, there have been smaller clusters of cases at slaughterhouses across the country in recent days.
 And though there's been no death yet among abattoir workers, a 57-year-old farm worker from Romania died of COVID-19 in Germany last month.

-Asked about the outbreak in the slaughterhouse, Sieverding said she hadn't been aware until now about the conditions for migrant workers.
+Amid mounting pressure to act, Labor Minister Hubertus Heil pledged late Wednesday to “clean up” conditions in German slaughterhouses.

-“But somehow we suspected it.
-If you look at the way they are housed, it had to happen,” she said.
+“We as a society mustn't continue to look on as people from Central and Eastern Europe are exploited,” he said, adding that the subcontractors were the “root of the problem.”

-Spallek, the Green party politician, said the outbreak has prompted sympathy for the migrant workers among many Germans who had previously taken little notice of the problem.
+Spallek, the Green party politician, said the outbreak has prompted sympathy for the migrants among many Germans who had previously taken little notice of the problem.

 “Everybody wants these miserable conditions to finally end,” she said.
 “On the other hand the people are really mad at Westfleisch and at the county official for not closing (the factory) sooner.”